The Right to Evidence Disclosure in Criminal Discovery

 NJ Attorney Handles All Types of Criminal Cases

-If you are facing criminal charges in New Jersey then you should not hesitate to contact John W. Tumelty.
+If you’re facing criminal charges in New Jersey, don’t hesitate to contact John W. Tumelty.
 He will work tirelessly to protect your rights and defend against your charges.
 Fill out the online contact form to see what he can do for you.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.